 The School admission process is handled by the Local Authority Admissions team.
 Applications for new entrants are usually made during the winter, prior to their entry.

 Admission is according to the Local Education Authority’s criteria, i.e. Looked After Children, siblings, and distance from school.
 We have been heavily oversubscribed for Reception class places in the last few years, but are only able to offer places to 60 pupils in each year group.
+The LA (KCC) are going through a process of consultation at the request of the Secretary of State for Education.
+See below:

 New entrants are normally admitted to school in the September of the school year in which they become five years of age.
 When Reception children join the school it is usually on a part-time (1/2 days) basis for the first 1 – 2 weeks and we conduct Home Visits early in the first couple of weeks to enable children to settle quickly and enable their teachers to have a full understanding of each child’s learning needs.